Towards Understanding Sparse Filtering: A Theoretical Perspective: Foundations

-\citet{Vincent2010} argued that an unsupervised learning algorithm can generate good representations by satisfying two requirements: (i) retaining information about the input, and (ii) applying constraints that lead to the extraction of useful information from noise.
+Relying on conceptual tools from information theory, \citet{Vincent2010} argued that an unsupervised learning algorithm can generate good representations by satisfying two requirements: (i) retaining information about the input, and (ii) applying constraints that lead to the extraction of useful information from noise.

-In more general terms, we may state that a good unsupervised representation may be obtained by satisfying the two following information-theoretic requirements: (i) maximizing the mutual information between input and output, and (ii) maximizing a measure of information of the output.
-The first requirement is the same as the one stated by \citet{Vincent2010}, and corresponds to the \emph{infomax principle} \citep{Linsker1989}.
-The second requirement, for a lack of a better term, will be referred to as \emph{informativeness principle}.
+In more general terms, we may state that a good unsupervised representation may be obtained by satisfying the two following information-theoretic requirements: (i) maximizing the mutual information between input and output \citep[\emph{infomax principle}, ][]{Linsker1989}, and (ii) maximizing a measure of information of the output (\emph{informativeness principle}\footnote{We named this principle \emph{informativeness principle} for lack of a better term.}).

 As such, in order to generate good representations, an unsupervised learning algorithm has to somehow negotiate the trade-off between the infomax principle and the informativeness principle: